streamlink/streamlink/docs/plugin_matrix.rst

                         - rts.com.ec
                         - elnueve.com.ar
                         - atv.pe
-animelab                animelab.com         --    Yes   Requires a login.
-Streams may be geo-restricted to Australia and New Zealand. app17                   17app.co             Yes   -- ard_live                daserste.de          Yes   Yes   Streams may be geo-restricted to Germany. ard_mediathek           - ardmediathek.de    Yes   Yes   Streams may be geo-restricted to Germany.
+app17                   17app.co             Yes   --
+ard_live                daserste.de          Yes   Yes   Streams may be geo-restricted to Germany. ard_mediathek           - ardmediathek.de    Yes   Yes   Streams may be geo-restricted to Germany.